The Definitive “Underground” Meditation Guide: Secrets to Effective Mind Trainingby Scott Jeffrey

 A Powerful Guided Meditation

-Finally, the video clip below is an excerpt from one of the lectures of American philosopher and author Alan Watts.
+Finally, the video clip below is an excerpt from one of the lectures of philosopher and author Alan Watts.
 It’s the best guided meditation instruction I have found on the Internet.

 Outside of D. T. Suzuki, Watts is mainly responsible for making Eastern philosophy (including meditation guidance) accessible to the West during the ‘50s and ‘60s.